Transport Quasi-Monte Carlo: Experiments

 We compare plain Monte Carlo (MC) with scrambled net (RQMC) in terms of the mean squared error (MSE) of the estimates.
 Both MC and RQMC use the SNIS estimator~\eqref{equ: snis}, differing only in how the base samples are generated.
 The MSE for each estimator is estimated from 50 random replicates.

-Figures~\ref{fig: posteriordb} and~\ref{fig: posteriordb moment2} display the MSE versus sample size $n$ for estimating the first and second moments, respectively.
-In both figures, the blue dots represent the MSE of MC, while the orange dots represent the MSE of RQMC.
+Figure~\ref{fig: posteriordb} and~\ref{fig: posteriordb moment2} display the MSE versus sample size $n$ for estimating the first and second moments, respectively.
+In each row, the number of plots corresponds to the dimension of the target distribution.
+In the figures, the blue dots represent the MSE of MC, while the orange dots represent the MSE of RQMC.
 The Monte Carlo MSE decreases at an expected rate of $O(1/n)$, indicated by the dashed line.
 RQMC consistently outperforms MC, achieving a faster decay rate, close to $(1/n^2)$ in some cases.
+However, the accelerated rate deteriorates as the dimension increases.
+In some plots the RQMC curves flatten out, which is due to the error in the ground truth estimates.
 These findings corroborate with the theoretical results in Section~\ref{sec: theory}, demonstrating the improved efficiency of RQMC when paired with the proposed transport map.

+Finally, to demonstrate that a conventional normalizing flow may not be well suited for QMC, we compare the proposed transport map with the RealNVP flow~\cite{dinh2016density} on the \texttt{normal-mixture} target.
+The RealNVP model consists of 10 coupling layers, where each conditioning network has one hidden layer of width 32 with ReLU activations.
+Both models are trained using the same set of 256 RQMC samples.
+The trained models achieve comparable KL divergences and ESS, approximately half of the nominal sample size.
+We then evaluate the MSE of the estimated first moment using both models under MC and RQMC sampling; the results are shown in Figure~\ref{fig: realnvp}.
+For RealNVP, the MSEs obtained with MC and RQMC are similar, whereas for the proposed transport map, RQMC yields a substantial reduction in MSE.
+This comparison underscores that, unlike black-box normalizing flows, the proposed transport map preserves the low-discrepancy structure of QMC samples, leading to more accurate integration.